Python hunters find missing Florida woman hundreds of miles from home

 “If you have any information on her whereabouts, please call 911,” deputies wrote in the Silver Alert.

 Later that afternoon, the Marion County Sheriff’s Office confirmed that Peck had been found “by python hunters” in South Florida.
-A representative for the department was not immediately available to comment on where, specifically, the python hunters discovered Peck.
+A representative for the department did not return a request for comment on where, specifically, the python hunters discovered Peck.

 “She is in good health and reunited with her family,” deputies wrote.